missuo/DouyinParsing/README.md

 - [ ] Download all videos with one click

 ## Update
+### July, 2022
+- [x] The Python version has been uploaded to PyPi and this project is no longer maintained. [missuo/DouyinParser](https://github.com/missuo/DouyinParser)

 ### April, 2022
 - [x] Fixed known bugs（Thanks to [@Nunnber](https://github.com/Nunnber) For [#6](https://github.com/missuo/DouyinParsing/issues/6)）